Sliding Glass Door Threshold Ramps

 In most residential applications you will find that not only is the threshold higher than ¾ of an inch, a trip and fall hazard in itself, but that the vertical distance between the threshold and walking surface are different on the inside and outside of the sliding glass door.

-And frankly, there are some darn good reasons why a sliding glass door might be several inches above a patio or deck.
+And frankly, there are some good reasons why a sliding glass door might be several inches above a patio or deck.
 For example, if you live anywhere where it snows, a sliding glass or french door that’s less than an inch above a deck is an invitation for water from melting snow to enter the home.
 There’s no sense solving one problem only to create another.

-Begin By Measuring the Interior and Exterior Threshold-to-Floor Height
+Measuring the Interior and Exterior Threshold-to-Floor Height

 1. Measure the distance between the top of the sliding door threshold and the floor on the interior side of the door.
-Whether your flooring is wood, tile or carpet, determine the rise from the flooring to the top of the u-channel bottom track threshold.
+Whether your flooring is wood, tile, or carpet, determine the rise from the flooring to the top of the u-channel bottom track threshold.

-With these first two dimensions we can determine if you need a threshold ramp for one side of the door, or both the inside and outside of your sliding glass door.
+With these first two dimensions, we can determine if you need a threshold ramp for just one side of the door, or both the inside and outside of your sliding glass door.
 In most residential situations, the bigger challenge is the exterior side of the door where we often find wooden decks, concrete slabs, or patios significantly more than ¾ of an inch below the sliding door frame.

 The Rise of the Threshold on the Exterior Side is Often the Key

-In most instances it is the rise of the exterior side of the sliding door, from the deck or ground to the top of the sliding door track, that creates the largest barrier to overcome.
-Building codes notwithstanding, it is common to find that there’s a significant step-down between a home and the patio, porch or deck below.
+In most instances, it is the rise of the exterior side of the sliding door, from the deck or ground to the top of the sliding door track, that creates the largest barrier to overcome.
+Building codes notwithstanding, it is common to find that there’s a significant step-down between a home and the patio, porch, or deck below.

 For a household with accessibility needs, a threshold height of even 1 1/2 inches high means that a loved one in a scooter or wheelchair would need assistance to safely navigate through the door.